wheynelau/portfolio-optimization/README.md

 - [ ] Minumum weightage purchase.
 (Useful if low capital and no fractional shares)
 - [ ] Print results to html for readability and save it for future reference
 - [ ] Input using user provided .csv files
-- [ ] Max weightage option, Ex to limit BTC to 5%
+- [x] Max weightage option Update: Not specified securities, but for all
+- [ ] Weightage for individual securities .
+Would be better with gui or menu based
 - [ ] Experiment getting input using **kwargs
 - [ ] Provide more settings